 The power of human willFrancis Alÿs – When Faith Moves Mountains (still), 2002, In collaboration with Cuauhtémoc Medina and Rafael Ortega.
 16mm film transferred to DVD, Lima, Peru[/caption]

 What the project mean for the participants

-One of the other objectives of this piece was to incite the multiple subjects included in the project to become storytellers with the aim of creating one communal event which would in the future help to strengthen the Lima community and prove to them that faith can indeed move mountains.
+One of the other objectives of this piece was to incite the multiple subjects included in the project to become storytellers to create one communal event that would help strengthen the Lima community and prove to them that faith can indeed move mountains.
 When the project was completed, the participants seemed grateful to be involved, which implies that the artist’s purpose was realized.
-The local Lima volunteers were proud to take part in the project and they realized the project’s story worthiness.
+The local Lima volunteers were proud to participate in the project and realized the project’s story worthiness.

 Video: Making of

 The project documented in photographs and videos was awe-inspiring; however, it only served the purpose of a social parable.
 The action of moving the dune was transitory and no one could recognize that the sand had been moved from its original position the next day.
 The aftermath and the success of the project lay in its capacity to effectively induce conversations that allowed audiences to generate an image out of the project.
 The project supplied audiences with true insight and the ease of its delivery was the artist’s greatest strength.